Technology Changes to Supply Chains Demand Good Leadership

 One: By the end of this year my complete infrastructure will be hyper-converged (Nutanix).
 Basically I will run everything off my private cloud.
 From an infrastructure procurement perspective it has great benefits to run a completely virtualized infrastructure.
 My data center is one shared pool of system resources.
 I don’t have to go through a hardware and software procurement cycle every time we want to install a new system or software.
 I just keep an eye on my utilization trends and once I go over my utilization threshold, I will procure an additional block of resources and add it to the pool.
 Not only is my procurement much more predictable, my turnaround time from procurement-to-production is decreased to a fraction of the time.

 Two: Procurement itself through cloud-based platforms brings several benefits to us.
 For one, the intelligence you find on those platforms can generate price-alerts, spending behaviors and other useful analytics that help me improve my procurement behaviors.
 On the other hand cloud based procurement offers me flexibility to still have approval and reporting capabilities while on the road.
-Even more important to me is the integration aspect.
-Our ERP system that we are implementing (SAP HANA) will be cloud based and we expect to have fully integrated IT procurement workflow.

 Cloud based procurement offers me flexibility to still have approval and reporting capabilities while on the road